-The challenge of paying down debt while saving for the future can be daunting—especially in today's weak economic environment.
+The challenge of paying down debt, whether college loans, house payments, or credit card debt, while saving for the future can be daunting—especially in a weak economic environment.
 For many, paying off debt is easier and more emotionally satisfying than building up savings.
-That's because debt obligations can be whittled down in concrete chunks, while savings goals are more ambiguous and can change as easily as changing one's mind about how much to save.
-And of course, contributions put into regular savings can be taken out and spent on a whim.
+That's because debt obligations can be whittled down in to concrete chunks, while savings goals are more ambiguous and can change as easily as changing one's mind about how much to save.
+And, of course, contributions put into regular savings can be taken out and spent on a whim.

 Options to Consider

 In many cases, routinely saving and funding your retirement even while paying off debt is the smartest choice.

 - Even if you have high interest loans or credit card debt, you may want to make it a priority to contribute to your 401(k).
 Put in at least the highest amount your employer will match.
 You'll receive a 100% return on your investment, and the sooner you contribute, the longer your money will have to compound.

 - Do the math.
 Compare the interest you'd receive in savings (e.g., bank accounts, stocks, bonds, mutual funds), to the interest you'd pay in debt (e.g., credit cards, high interest loans).
 If the interest you'd make on your savings is higher, then consider putting as much as you can into savings and doing it as soon as possible.